The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 - Click the sales channel drop-down menu to filter results by the following channels:

-- Online - Displays sales made through your online store.
+- Website - Displays sales of products made through your online store, and memberships to any member areas on your site.

 - POS - Displays sales made in-person through Squarespace Point of Sale.

-- All Channels - Displays sales made through your online store and via Squarespace Point of Sale.
+- All Channels - Displays sales made through all available channels.
 The Channels sold column in the table also displays where a sale was made.

 Tip: Use menu shortcuts to add a link to this panel to your Home Menu.